lseman/baldes/README.md

 ## 📝 Overview

-The Bucket Graph-based labeling algorithm organizes labels into **buckets** based on both vertex and resource consumption intervals.
+The Bucket Graph-based labeling algorithm organizes labels into **buckets** based on vertex and resource consumption intervals.
 This structure reduces the number of dominance checks, making the algorithm highly efficient, particularly in large VRP instances with extensive resource constraints.

 ### 🚀 Key Features

 - **Bucket Graph Organization:** Grouping labels by vertex and resource consumption to minimize dominance checks.
-- **Parallel Bi-Directional Labeling:** Supports both forward and backward search strategies.
+- **Parallel Bi-Directional Labeling:** Supports forward and backward search strategies.
 - **Dominance Rules:** Efficient dominance checks using resource-based comparisons and integration of additional criteria from Limited-Memory Subset Row Cuts (SRCs).
-- **Improvement Heuristics:** Optional fast improvement heuristics applied at the end of each labeling phase to enhance label quality.
+- **Improvement Heuristics:** Optional fast improvement heuristics are applied at the end of each labeling phase to enhance label quality.

 ## ⚠️ Disclaimer